 ASI shall offer its employees a comprehensive benefits program, including both mandated and discretionary benefits.
-The Human Resources Office is responsible for administering and updating the benefits program.
+The human resources department is responsible for administering and updating the benefits program.
 Employees are responsible for selecting and using their benefits prudently, and in the most cost-effective manner.